Dragon Saga: Dragon Saga Evolved (7-1)

-A large technical update including changes to monster stats, item stats, player skills and class re-balancing.
-The update was met with mixed results, positive from W2P users and negative from F2P, abusers and bot users.
-Part of the update was adding changes to the in game interface and attack skills to curb the use of automated bot farmers.
-Much of the update restored and built upon abandoned skills and weapon stats from earlier expansions.
+A large technical update included changes to monster stats, item stats, player skills, and class re-balancing.
+The update was met with mixed results, positive from "Free to Play users" and negative from "Pay to Win users", abusers and bot users.
+Part of the update was adding changes to the in-game interface and attack skills to curb the use of automated bot farmers.
+Much of the update included restored and built upon abandoned skills and weapon stats from earlier expansions.

+Dragon Saga Kryos Origins (8-1)

+A time-traveling expansion centered around the rise and aftermath of the dragon Kryos.
+This was a huge content expansion that included additional dungeons, maps, weapons, armor, items, class balances, new skills, new regions, and new monsters.
+It also concluded several story elements and questlines that had been previously left unfinished in older expansions.

 Development

-ICE Entertainment released Version 6 of the Chinese Dragonica in Open Beta on April 24, 2009.
+ICE Entertainment released Version 6 of the Chinese Dragonica in open beta on April 24, 2009.
 IAH's and 8interactive's Dragonica for the SEA-ANZ region have been live since 2009.

-gPotato Europe's EU English, French and German services began on June 10, 2009, after a Closed Beta period in the previous month.
+gPotato Europe's EU English, French and German services began on June 10, 2009, after a closed beta period in the previous month.
 It has been in full release since the October 2009 release of Tales of the Damned.

 THQ*ICE, the former publisher of the North American version, started official service on October 15, 2009.
 They shut down their service on August 31, 2010, and Gravity Interactive re-launched the North American service in mid-October of that year under the new name Dragon Saga, after purchasing Barunson Interactive, the game's developer.

-Nexon, the Korean publishers of the game, announced that their service would shut down in July 2011.
+Nexon, the Korean publishers of the game, shut down the service in July 2011.

 As of 2013, all development for Dragon Saga had been done in house by Gravity Interactive.
 Art, story boarding, 3d modeling and server hosting is all done by a dedicated team.
+James Ryan Banbury, known as "Tirfing" publicly took over as senior producer, and creative director in 2016.

+In August 2022, long time producer, creative director, and livestream personality, James Ryan Banbury (Tirfing), resigned.
+He spoke about his time as producer and the unique challenges that Dragon Saga had faced during a special farewell Twitch livestream.
+The livestream was later put up on Gravity's YouTube Channel, but taken down due to various issues in the chat.